mishapadidar/stellarator_multiobjective/lab_notebook.md

   - Verify pareto optimality of these points.
   - locally expand pareto front around non-dominated points.
   - Look at sensitivity to surface labels.
-- Look at other variations of the problem
+- Discuss other variations of the problem with Matt
   - minimize QS with aspect ratio equality constraint.
   - do multiobjective opt with [QS, iota] and aspect equality constraint.